thoughtbot/ios-on-rails/book/iOS/cocoapods.md

 	platform :ios, '7.0'

 	pod 'TestFlightSDK', '~> 2.0'
+	pod 'Parse', '~> 1.2.11'

 	pod 'AFNetworking', '~> 2.0'
+	pod 'SSKeychain', '~> 1.2.1'
-	pod 'Parse', '~> 1.2.11'
+	pod 'SVProgressHUD', '~> 1.0'

 	target :HumonTests, :exclusive => true do
 		pod 'Kiwi', '~> 2.2'
-		pod 'KIF', '~> 2.0.0'
-		pod 'Nocilla', '~> 0.7.1'
 	end

-The first three pods will be available no matter what target you use to build the app.
-The ones inside the target block will only be set as dependencies for the test target, since `:exclusive => true do` ensures that the testing pods are not only available to the test target and not in the actual app.
+The `:exclusive => true do` block ensures that the HumonTests target only links to the testing frameworks inside the block.
+The frameworks outside the block will still be available to HumonTests target.
+Since they'll be available to the Humon target, which the testing

 We will be using the TestFlight SDK to distribute our app to Beta testers.
-Parse will be used for push notifications and AFNetworking will handle all our API network requests.
+Parse will be used for push notifications by both the iOS app and the Rails app.
+AFNetworking will handle our API network requests, SSKeychain will help us save user info to the keychain, and SVProgressHUD will let us display loading views to the user.

+Once you've updated your podfile, go ahead and run `$pod install`